vega/vega/docs/docs/transforms/label.md

 ### <a name="anchoroffset"></a>Anchor and Offset

-`anchor` and `offset` are parallel array to specify possible positions of each label in relation to its data point bounding box.
+`anchor` and `offset` are parallel arrays to specify possible positions of each label in relation to its data point bounding box.
 For example, when `anchor = ["top", "left", "right", "bottom"]` and `offset = [1, 2, 3, 4]`, the possible positions of each label in relation to its data point bounding box are top with offset=1, left with offset=2, right with offset=3, bottom with offset=4.

 When the arrays of `anchor` and `offset` have different size, vega transform will auto pad the small array using the last element.
 For example, `anchor = ["top", "bottom", "left"]` and `offset = [1, 2, 3, 4, 5, 6]`, the padded `anchor` is `["top", "bottom", "left", "left", "left", "left"]`.